How to Read your Meter

-Cleco customers are billed monthly based on electricity used the previous month.
-Customers are not pre-billed for electricity usage.
+Customers are billed monthly based on electricity used the previous month.
+No customer is pre-billed for electricity usage.
+Your reading may be different from the reading

-Keep track of your monthly electricity usage by reading your meter.
-Cleco's meters have easy-to-read displays.
-The meters scroll through four different displays.
-The first display shows "8888888."
+The first display shows "888888."
 This is a check to ensure all of the display numbers are working.

 The next display shows "TOT" to the left of the number.
 This is the number Cleco uses to bill you.
 This 6-digit number is cumulative and may include leading zeros.
 To determine how much energy you have used over a specific period of time, use this display.